-The Habitat Corridor Conservation Stamp Act aims to enhance wildlife protection and promote habitat conservation in Vermont by establishing a program under the Secretary of Natural Resources.
-The bill emphasizes the importance of biodiversity and landscape connectivity, addressing threats from climate change and habitat fragmentation.
-It mandates the creation of an inventory of suitable lands for conservation and the development of a comprehensive conservation plan by December 31, 2028.
-To fund these initiatives, the bill establishes the Habitat Corridor Conservation Special Fund, which will be financed through the sale of Habitat Corridor Conservation Stamps, appropriations from the General Assembly, and other sources.
+The Habitat Corridor Conservation Stamp Act aims to establish a program under the Secretary of Natural Resources to fund the creation and maintenance of habitat corridors and wildlife crossings in Vermont, addressing the challenges posed by climate change and habitat fragmentation.
+The bill emphasizes the need for a comprehensive conservation plan that includes an inventory of suitable lands and strategies to enhance landscape connectivity.
+A key feature of the legislation is the creation of the Habitat Corridor Conservation Special Fund, which will be financed through the sale of Habitat Corridor Conservation Stamps, appropriations from the General Assembly, and other sources.
+The Secretary will oversee the fund to ensure that expenditures align with the conservation goals outlined in the plan.

 Statutes affected: As Introduced: 32-5813